CoreMedia/ckeditor-plugins/README.md

 on integration into [CoreMedia CMS][].
 CKEditor 5 is going to replace the previous integration of [CKEditor 4][].

-As the the CKEditor 5 integration into CoreMedia CMS is not yet feature-complete, it is provided as early-bird to customers of CoreMedia CMS to pre-evaluate the future of CKEditor within the CMS.
+As the CKEditor 5 integration into CoreMedia CMS is not yet feature-complete, it is provided as early-bird to customers of CoreMedia CMS to pre-evaluate the future of CKEditor within the CMS.